jasontthai/jasonthai.me/_posts/2020-06-08-high-availability-series-part-i-set-up-and-secure-mariadb-on-debian-servers.md

 ---
-title: "[High Availability Series] PART I: Set Up and Use SSL to Secure MariaDB on Debian Servers"
+title: "[Series] PART I: Set Up and Use SSL to Secure MariaDB on Debian Servers"
 description: 'High Availability Series: How to set up and use SSL to secure MariaDB on Debian servers.'
 category: tech
 toc: true
 image: "/assets/img/galera_small.png"
+tags:
+  - high availibility
 ---

 # Introduction